tonethar/IGME-230-GDD-Spring-2018/notes/php-5.md

 ## III. <a id="section3">HTML Forms

-Now we would like to capture some
+Now we would like to extend our first attempt by adding some way to capture the user's some way to capture the user